List of MPs elected in the 1970 United Kingdom general election

-This is a list of members of Parliament elected at the 1970 general election, held on 18 June.
+This is a list of members of Parliament elected at the 1970 United Kingdom general election, held on 18 June.

 Composition

 These representative diagrams show the composition of the parties in the 1970 general election.

 Note: This is not the official seating plan of the House of Commons, which has five rows of benches on each side, with the government party to the right of the speaker and opposition parties to the left, but with room for only around two-thirds of MPs to sit at any one time.